uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

     not want help
   - advice for scizophrenic patient who does not want help
   - on compulsory hospital admission
+*PERSONAL RELATIONSHIPS*
+* `personal_relationships`:
+  - how scizophrenia impacts personal relationships
+  - considerations if planning a family
+  - advice for both family members and patients on how to
+    - communicate
+    - treat each other
+  - things to remember when siguation gets hard
+* `work_relationships`:
+  - about scizophrenia in relation to the workplace and employer
+  - workplace rights
+* `social_life`:
+  - challenges scizophrenia causes for social life
+  - how Psychotherapy can help
+  - impact on social life for care givers
+* `social_life`:
+  - challenges scizophrenia causes for social life
+  - how Psychotherapy can help
+  - impact on social life for care givers
 1. *BONUS MATERIALS*
 * `sleep_hygiene`:
   - General info on sleep hygiene